 Your diagnostic: grab a whiteboard and list all major initiatives from the last 12 months — technology projects, hiring projects, process improvements, new service lines, market expansions.
 Mark each one: completed on time, completed late, still in progress, or abandoned.
 That is your completion rate.
 If it is below 70%, there is a problem.
 If it is 80% or above, that is something you can show a buyer.

-Self-test this week: go to your initiative graveyard.
+Document every initiative — draw the timeline, explain what you did.
+A buyer looking at an initiative history with a clear record of what was started, milestones, and outcomes says: we love your process.
+Document failures too — a process autopsy shows you learn from mistakes.
+Go to your initiative graveyard.
 Pick the one abandoned project that would move the most value if completed this quarter.
 Assign an owner who is not you.
 Set three milestones with dates.
 Review it weekly.
 Finish it.
 One completed initiative with documented milestones is worth more to your DRIVER score than twenty plans that never move.
 Aloha and Mahalo.